Tag Archive: corporations

 On sabbatical

 Self-reflectionI’m taking a break from frequent blogging – want to take time to read, do some research, reflect, and think about what I most want to write about next.
-At the moment, my inclination is to write about the history of medicine, starting with the Enlightenment and the transformation of medicine into a science in the 19th century.
-I want to think about what light that sheds on the 20th century.
+At the moment, my inclination is to concentrate on the history of medicine, starting with the Enlightenment, followed by the transformation of medicine into a science in the 19th century.
+I want to consider what the past might be able to tell us about the present.

 Share